Skip to main content

 remi stop

-Stop the background daemon.
+Stop the running hub.

 remi stop